Via Giulia: Via Giulia in the 16th century

 South of the Planca's monte lay the Castrum Senense; this quarter (its name castrum–"fort"–came from the numerous towers that dotted the area at the time), stretching from the church of Santa Aurea, today Santo Spirito dei Napoletani towards south, got this name in the Middle Ages because it was mainly inhabited by people from Siena.
-At this end of the Via Giulia, the Farnese family drew up a well-defined architectural development plan, started with the erection of the their residence between 1517 and 1520.
+At this end of the Via Giulia, the Farnese family drew up a well-defined architectural development plan, started with the erection of their residence between 1517 and 1520.
 The Farnese decided to turn their back against the street, orienting the main façade of their gigantic palace towards Campo de' Fiori and the centre of the city, and using the road only as a service route.
 Under Pope Paul III (r.
 1534–1549), Cardinal Girolamo Capodiferro decided to build his palace near the Farnese palace, but he too chose to turn his palazzos gardens towards Via Giulia.
 The decision to avoid the overlooking of the noble residences along the street was probably due to the degraded state of the area, which housed several brothels.

 Starting with the middle of the sixteenth century there was an attempt to rehabilitate this area by building welfare facilities.
 The church and the hospitals of the brotherhood of the Trinity of the Pilgrims (Confraternita della Santissima Trinità dei Pellegrini) were erected in a place named Postribolo di Ponte Sisto ("Ponte Sisto's Brothel").
 In 1586, architect Domenico Fontana built on the orders of Pope Sixtus V (r.
 1585–1590) the Ospizio dei Mendicanti (lit.
 "Beggar's Hospice") thus marking the southern end of the Via Giulia.
 The hospice was established to solve the begging problem in the city and was given a yearly endowment of 150,000 scudi, enough to employ 2,000 people.